 Writing 2.0 is an intensive reading, writing, vocabulary, and grammar course for middle school students.
-The course is geared towards preparing students for the English on the SAT and ACT tests.
+The course is geared towards preparing students for the English that appears on standardized tests.

 What You'll Learn

 Effective and powerful use of language is the foundation of a good education and is vital for long-term career success in many fields.

 We improve these skills by addressing several key areas:

 To write well, you must practice.
 A lot.
 All students write one essay for every class, which is then read, commented on, and corrected by an experienced instructor (outside of class, not in class).